GhostAIDLP/GhostAI_DLP/STRESS_TEST_SUMMARY.md

 3. **Fix database logging** (reliability)
 4. **Add monitoring** (observability)

-With these fixes, GhostAI DLP will be production-ready and highly effective at protecting against data loss and prompt injection attacks.
+With these fixes, GhostAI firewall will be production-ready and highly effective at protecting against data loss and prompt injection attacks.